TheLearneer/blog.santoshb.com.np/contents/articles/supercell-api.md

 - If found returns the token, otherwise generate a new one for the current IP and return it.
 - All the requests to the Official API are made then using the generated key

+## That sounds risky!!
+Well I am not sure about it to be honest!
+There are few things which you should always know:
+- You are using your mail and password to login to the developer site so you should always make sure then are not publicly posted anywhere! **IMP**
+- This is not how supercell want's you to access the developer site and create a token and supercell might take actions against you, so make sure to use alternative mails for this purpose..
+- Use this method until and unless you are able to get yourself with a `static IP`.
+If you get one, try to opt out of this method as soon as possible!
+If you are doing what is mentioned above, you should be safe!

 ## What extra can I do with it ??
 You can **customize** the service as per your needs.